African National Congress

 In the post-apartheid era, the ANC continues to identify itself foremost as a liberation movement, although it is also a registered political party.
 Partly due to its Tripartite Alliance with the South African Communist Party (SACP) and the Congress of South African Trade Unions (COSATU), it had retained a comfortable electoral majority at the national level and in most provinces, and has provided each of South Africa's five presidents since 1994.
 South Africa is considered a dominant-party state.
 However, the ANC's electoral majority has declined consistently since 2004, and in the 2021 local elections, its share of the national vote dropped below 50% for the first time ever.
 Over the last decade, the party has been embroiled in a number of controversies, particularly relating to widespread allegations of political corruption among its members.

 Following the 2024 general election, the ANC lost its majority in parliament for the first time in South Africa's democratic history.
 However, it still remained the largest party, with just over 40% of the vote.
 The party also lost its majority in Kwa-Zulu Natal, Gauteng and Northern Cape.
 Despite these setbacks, the ANC retained power at the national level through a grand coalition referred to as the Government of National Unity, including parties which together have 72% of the seats in Parliament.
+Cyril Ramaphosa, the incumbent national president, has served as president of the ANC since 18 December 2017.